sanaldeha/poemsofamachine/morningWalk.md

 As I part with you with promises and little teases,\
 Everything inside me weighs heavier than my sighs.\
 I climb this invisible wall, unable to breathe with pace;\
-In the hopes of that I could convey these words in grace;\
+In the hopes of that I could convey these words in grace\
 and reach out to you with a smile on my face.